with-code-example/golang-with-code-example/content/blog/2024-01-16-switch-case.md.md

 }
 ```

-In the first example, the `switch` statement is used to check the value of the `day` variable.
+In the first example of golang switch case, the `switch` statement is used to check the value of the `day` variable.
 If `day` matches any of the cases, the corresponding block of code is executed.
 If none of the cases match, the code inside the `default` block is executed.

 In the second example, the `switch` statement is used without an expression.
 Instead, it checks conditions within each case.
 The first case that evaluates to `true` executes its corresponding block.
 If no condition is `true`, the code inside the `default` block (if present) is executed.